temporalio/documentation/docs/concepts/what-is-a-claimmapper-plugin.md

 ### Token Key Provider

 A `TokenKeyProvider` obtains public keys from given issuers' URIs that adhere to a specific format.
-The default JWT ClaimMapper uses this component to obtain and refresh public keys over time.
+The default JWT Claim Mapper uses this component to obtain and refresh public keys over time.

 Temporal provides an `rsaTokenKeyProvider`.
 This component dynamically obtains public keys that follow the JWKS format. `rsaTokenKeyProvider` will only use the `RSAKey` and `Close` methods.